January 21st, 2017

 One step, one day, one prayer, at a time, revealing.

 Thy will, Lord.
 Have your way in me.”

-Afterwards, I had this feeling I should go and check the dates of when I wrote and posted Finding My Voice, originally a response to New York Times bestselling author, Jerry Jenkins, on his blog.
-I was able to track the dates through my emails I received about his classes and by his blog posts.
+Afterward, I felt I should go and check the dates of when I wrote and posted Finding My Voice, originally a response to New York Times bestselling author, Jerry Jenkins, on his blog.
+I was able to track the dates through my emails about his classes and by his blog posts.
 Look: